jameswmccarty/SimpDES-cipher/README.md

 A sample bash script to trial keys for a known plaintext attack (KPA) is provided to demonstrate the process.
 The key size is small enough to be able to brute force a solution almost instantly.

+There is a sample bash script and utility C program to search for candidate keys using character frequency analysis.
+The utility C program generates a histogram of ASCII characters A-Z and a-z and compares frequency against known distribution in the English language.
+The bash script evaluates keys based on the return value of the utility program.

 # Background
 For information on the design of Simple DES, I would recommend checking out the below links: